 My girlfriend Laney lived in the Sunset.
 She brought me cups of water.
 Down the way was the ocean, spinning its way shoreward.
-She brought me Advil and tabs of salt.
+She brought me aspirin and tabs of salt.

-Laney was of the kind: black hair across bare shoulder, eyes, in my state, I thought might kill me.
+Laney was of the kind: black hair across bare shoulder, eyes I thought might kill me.
 My heart beat too fast, squeezing too little liquid.
 I believed I was becoming a bear.

-Laney brought me wet rags and water, as down the way was the sea.
-You took an orange train to find it.
+Laney brought me wet rags, as down the way was the sea.
+You took a red train to find it.